Whether you’re a newbie or long-standing ostomate, there’s always new and exciting things to learn about ostomy life.

 This type of surgery is for the bladder.
-It means having a stoma and pouch on your body to collect urine.
+It means having a stoma and ostomy pouch on your body to collect urine.
 It's also called an ileal conduit (pronounced eye-lee-al con-dwee).

-Just in case you didn't know already... urostomates are wonderful, incredible, fantastic, fabulous, magnificent, awesome, spectacular people.
+And just in case you didn't know already... urostomates are wonderful, incredible, fantastic, fabulous, magnificent, awesome, spectacular people.

 15. Some people have two ostomies.